University of the Cumberlands

-The University of the Cumberlands is a private Christian university in Williamsburg, Kentucky.
-About 18,000 students are enrolled at the university.
+The University of the Cumberlands is a private Christian university in Williamsburg, Kentucky, United States.
+Over 25,000 students are currently enrolled at the university.

 History

-University of the Cumberlands, first called Williamsburg Institute, was founded on January 7, 1889.At the 1887 annual meeting of the Mount Zion Association, representatives from 18 eastern Kentucky Baptist churches discussed plans to provide higher education in the Kentucky mountains.
-The college was incorporated by the Kentucky state legislature on April 6, 1888.
-In 1907 the school bought the three buildings of Highland College, and in 1913, Williamsburg Institute's name was changed to Cumberland College.
+University of the Cumberlands, first called Williamsburg Institute, was founded on January 7, 1889.
+At the 1887 annual meeting of the Mount Zion Association, representatives from 18 eastern Kentucky Baptist churches discussed plans to provide higher education in the Kentucky mountains.
+The Kentucky state legislature incorporated the college on April 6, 1888.
+In 1907, the school bought the three buildings of Highland College, and in 1913, Williamsburg Institute's name was changed to Cumberland College.
 The name reflected the institution's location along the Cumberland River and its proximity to Cumberland Falls and the Cumberland Gap.

-From its inception, the institution has been affiliated with the Southern Baptist Convention and its mission has been to educate and prepare leaders for service to the greater community.
-On the basis of being controlled by the Kentucky Baptist Convention and being bound by its policies, the university has requested and received exemptions from Title IX in the areas of "admissions, recruitment, education programs or activities, and employment", allowing it to discriminate in those fields based on its views regarding "marriage, sex outside of marriage, sexual orientation, gender identity, pregnancy, and abortion."
+The institution was previously affiliated with the Southern Baptist Convention, and its mission has been to educate and prepare leaders for service to the greater community.
+Based on formerly being controlled by the Kentucky Baptist Convention and being bound by its policies, the university requested and received exemptions from Title IX in the areas of "admissions, recruitment, education programs or activities, and employment", allowing it to discriminate in those fields based on its views regarding "marriage, sex outside of marriage, sexual orientation, gender identity, pregnancy, and abortion."
 University of the Cumberlands sought, and received, a dissolution with the Kentucky Baptist Convention during the annual convention on November 12, 2018.
+The university described itself as a "private Baptist university" in its 2021 tax filings and marketed itself as an institution "grounded in Christian principles" as of the 2023–2024 academic year.

-Although founded as a senior college, in 1918 Cumberland College officially became a junior college.
+Although founded as a senior college, Cumberland College officially became a junior college in 1918.
 The college received its first accreditation from the Southern Association of Colleges and Schools (SACS) in 1931.
-In 1956 the Board of Trustees began bringing the college back to senior college status.
-The junior year was added in 1959-60 and the senior year in 1960–1961.
+In 1956, the college's board of trustees began restoring the college to senior college status.
+The junior year was added in 1959–60, and the senior year in 1960–1961.
 SACS granted initial accreditation to the institution as a senior college in December 1964.
-Since then, SACS has reaffirmed the college's accreditation in 1974, 1985, 1995, and 2006.
-It is next scheduled for reaffirmation in 2016.

-Cumberland College received authority to award its first graduate degree, the Master of Arts in education (MAED) on April 6, 1988.
+Cumberland College received authority to award its first graduate degree, the Master of Arts in Education (MAED), on April 6, 1988.
 Graduate education has since become an integral part of the institution.
 In 2005, the institution received authorization from SACS to offer the Master of Arts in Teaching degree (MAT).
-This action was followed in 2006 with permission from the SACS Commission on Colleges to offer both the MAED and MAT degrees fully online.
-More recently in 2008, the commission also authorized the granting of the MBA degree, the Ed.S. degree, as well as the institution's first doctoral degree, an Ed.D. in Educational Leadership.
-Master's programs in Professional Counseling and in Physician Assistant Studies were approved by SACS in 2009, and the Master of Arts in Christian Studies in 2010.
+This action was followed in 2006 with permission from the SACS Commission on Colleges to offer both the MAED and MAT degrees entirely online.
+More recently, in 2008, the commission also authorized granting the MBA degree, the Ed.S. degree, and the institution's first doctoral degree, an Ed.D. in Educational Leadership.
+Master's programs in Professional Counseling and Physician Assistant Studies were approved by SACS in 2009, and the Master of Arts in Christian Studies in 2010.